 The other main feature of Altra in general is the wide foot shaped toe box.
 One of the biggest issues I have in finding hiking shoes that suit me is finding a shoe without a narrow toe box and Altra is one of the few manufacturers that provide this.
 The Olympus 4.0 is slightly broader at the rear than the Olympus 3.5.
 If you have really skinny feet then this shoe isn’t for you.
 Having said that if you do much long distance hiking you will know that your feet can increase by a full size throughout the hike and in my case over the past few years I have permanently gone from a size 14 to a size 15 which has made shoe selection even harder.

 The overall shoe weight is at around 20 grams lighter from its predecessor and in part this is due to slighter thinner cushioning in the rear sides of the shoe which has also been responsible for the slightly wider feel.
 One thing about the design of the shoes is the sheer width and cushioning combined with my size 15 requirements have presented issues on a trail that I recently walked where my feet didn’t fit the very narrow trail tread.
-My wife Gill who has used the female version in the size 9.5 women’s didn’t t have that issue.
+My wife Gill who has used the female version in the size 9.5 women’s didn’t have that issue.

 For me the one main negative is that even though the soles have beefed up, the sheer thickness does compress and lose support more quickly than many lesser cushioned shoes.
-Usually I do reviews of shoes after around 200km and update the review later on but in this case I have now used these shoes for just under 700km and like the Altra 3.5’s I will get around an 800km lifespan out of them.
+Usually I do reviews of shoes after around 200km and update the review later on but in this case I have now used these shoes for just under 700km and like the Altra Olympus 3.5’s I expect to get around an 800km lifespan out of them.
 For many hikers that’s at least a year’s worth of use but given I do around 60km a week I’m up for 3-4 pairs a year.

 My shoes are heading towards the end of their life but still look brand new but the midsole support is wearing which is a common issue with heavily cushioned shoes.
 I’ve tried other brands in the past that have lasted around 1000-12ookm but that’s the trade off for shoe that are so comfortable.
 From my perspective, the comfort these shoes provide outweighs the shorter lifespan.
 On longer hikes I will start with a brand new pair and if I’m doing really big (1000+km hikes) I will choose another option.